 Data on the impact of media and tech on kids can help identify evidence-based harms and opportunities to inform needed changes.
 Initial research has confirmed what many families have seen in their own lives: Digital connectivity is beneficial for learning, creating, and connecting; at the same time, excessive and problematic use of digital devices can leave kids feeling addicted, unhappy, and distracted.
 But more research is needed, on everything from brain development to the influence of tech on relationships and vulnerable communities.
 We need far better data, using a range of methodologies, with populations that accurately represent the population of the United States.

-Find out more about our ongoing research here, and if you want an alert when this bill comes up for a vote and you can make your voice heard with your representative, let us know.
-Together, we can make sure we have all the facts we need to help raise happy and healthy kids in today's digital world.
+Want to make your voice heard on this issue?
+Join Common Sense and UNICEF and urge Congress to support CAMRA.
+Together, we can make sure we have all the facts we need to help raise happy and healthy kids and teens in today’s digital world.